Table of contents

 Access schedules

-The created access times will then be listed in the Periphery tree under Schedules and can also be edited there:
+The created access times will then be listed in the Periphery tree under Access Schedules and can also be edited there:

-Import users from CSV file
+Import/Export users from/to CSV file

 Starting with Loxone Config 12.1 it is possible to import users from a *.csv file.